The Implicit Bias of Steepest Descent with Mini-batch Stochastic Gradient: Main Results

 A key observation is that when the batch size is $1$, Spectral-SGD reduces exactly to Normalized-SGD.
 (See Appendix~\ref{app:Spec_normal_equivalent}) Consequently, in this subsection we focus on per-sample SignSGD and Normalized-SGD.
-The detailed proofs of Theorems~\ref{thm:persample_bias} are deferred to Appendix~\ref{ap:twospecial} and the empirical validation is provided in Appendix~\ref{addition_experiment}.
+The detailed proofs of Theorem~\ref{thm:persample_bias} are deferred to Appendix~\ref{ap:twospecial} and the empirical validation is provided in Appendix~\ref{empiricalTwospecial}.

-\paragraph{Data Construction.} We consider a dataset $\mathcal{D} = \{(\xb_i, y_i)\}_{i=1}^n$ with $K$ classes constructed under an \textit{orthogonal scale-skewed} setting.
+\textbf{Data Construction.} We consider a dataset $\mathcal{D} = \{(\xb_i, y_i)\}_{i=1}^n$ with $K$ classes constructed under an \textit{orthogonal scale-skewed} setting.
 Specifically, for the $i$-th sample with label $y_i$, the input feature is aligned with the canonical basis vector of its class, given by $\bm{x}_i = \alpha_i \eb_{y_i}$, where $\eb_{y_i} \in \mathbb{R}^K$ denotes the standard basis vector and $\alpha_i > 0$ represents the arbitrary, heterogeneous scale of the sample.

-To characterize the implicit bias induced by per-sample stochastic updates, we introduce a bias matrix constructed by aggregating the normalized per-sample loss gradient directions underlying SignSGD and Normalized-SGD. \begin{definition}[Bias Directions] Define the bias matrix $\bar{\W}$ of per-sample SignSGD and per-sample Normalized-SGD as
+To characterize the implicit bias induced by per-sample stochastic updates, we introduce a bias matrix constructed by aggregating the normalized per-sample loss gradient directions underlying SignSGD and Normalized-SGD. \begin{definition}[Bias Directions] Define the bias matrix $\bar{\W}$ associated with per-sample SignSGD and per-sample Normalized-SGD as:

 \end{definition}

 \begin{theorem}[Implicit Bias of Per-sample SignSGD and Per-sample Normalized-SGD] Consider per-sample SignSGD and per-sample Normalized-SGD with random reshuffling initialized at $\W_0=\mathbf{0}$, and learning rate $\eta_t = c\, t^{-a}$ with $c>0$ and $a\in(0,1]$.
 On the Orthogonal Scale-Skewed dataset $\mathcal{D}$, \textbf{the training loss converges to zero} and